Oral Certifying Examination

 All application documents should be uploaded on the Candidate’s profile.

-The OCE is administered at a testing facility in Dallas, Texas.
+The OCE is administered at a testing facility in Raleigh, North Carolina.

 You will be assigned a date and session.
-Each day has an AM and PM session.
-All Candidates are required to arrive to Dallas the night before their examination.
+Each day has AM and PM sessions.
+All Candidates are required to arrive to Raleigh the night before their examination.

-All Candidates must check into the Melrose Warwick hotel the day before their examination.
+All Candidates must check into the Hilton Raleigh North Hills hotel the day before their examination.
 Candidates are responsible for travel and room fees.

-For more information, please download the Certification Handbook.
+For more information, please download the 2024 Oral Certifying Examination Handbook.

 If you require special accommodations, review the ABOMS policy.